Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

-1. What is this class responsible for?
+1. What is this class responsible for? it validates,saves,emails and generates reports
-2. How many different reasons could this class change?
+2. How many different reasons could this class change? it has at least 4 different reasons to change
 3. Which method relates to validation?
+Validation:validateEmail()
 4. Which method relates to persistence/database work?
+Database:saveUser()
-5. Which method relates to email?
+5. Which method relates to email? sendWelcomeEmail()
-6. Which method relates to reporting?
+6. Which method relates to reporting? generateUserReport()
 7. Why could this class become difficult to maintain as the system grows?
+It could become difficult to maintain because it has too many different jobs.

 ---